Sean-Khorasani/Burwell/docs/developer_guide.md

 ## Introduction

-Burwell is an enterprise-grade desktop automation agent built with C++17.
+Burwell is an enterprise-grade desktop automation agent built with C++17 for Windows.
 This guide provides comprehensive information for developers working on or extending the Burwell platform.

+**Platform Support**: Currently Windows 10/11 only.
+Linux and macOS support is planned for future releases.

 ### Design Philosophy
 - **Learn, Abstract, Reuse**: The system learns from user requests, abstracts solutions, and reuses them